 An enterprise fund is used to account for activities similar to those in the private sector, where the proper matching of revenues and costs is important and the full accrual basis of accounting is required.
-With this measurement focus, all assets and all liabilities of the enterprise are recorded on its statement of net assets and, under the full accrual basis of accounting, all revenues are recognized when earned and all expenses, including depreciation, are recognized when incurred.
+With this measurement focus, all assets, all liabilities and all deferred inflows/outflows of resources of the enterprise are recorded on its statement of net position and, under the full accrual basis of accounting, all revenues are recognized when earned and all expenses, including depreciation, are recognized when incurred.